elyograg/blankgradle/README.md

 need an adjustment for you to correctly create your own project.
 You should also delete the .git directory after looking over the output of the above commands in anticipation of using this as the starting point for your own project and source control system.
-Importing the project works correctly with eclipse and intellij.
+Importing the gradle project works correctly with eclipse and intellij.
 Other IDEs were not attempted.

 The project comes with the gradle wrapper, version 8.1.1.
 All the things that say `changeme` are very easy to change in a good IDE.